benhowell/react-grid-gallery/README.md

 Justified image gallery component for [React](http://facebook.github.io/react/) inspired by [Google Photos](https://photos.google.com/) and based upon [React Images](https://github.com/jossmac/react-images).

 ### Maintainers wanted:
 > As react-grid-gallery continues to gain popularity, I'd like to put out a call for maintainers.
-If you're interested in maintaining react-grid-gallery, please let me know.
+As this component still provides value to a lot of users (around half a million downloads from NPM as of August 2020) it requires maintainers to at least take care of issues and pull requsts.
+If you're getting value from using this package or if you're just interested in becoming a maintainer, please let me know.

 ### Note:
-> As of the release of  [v0.5.4](https://github.com/benhowell/react-grid-gallery/releases/tag/v0.5.4) (2019-03-10) I will no longer be actively adding features and aggressively maintaining [react-grid-gallery](https://github.com/benhowell/react-grid-gallery).
+> As of the release of  [v0.5.4](https://github.com/benhowell/react-grid-gallery/releases/tag/v0.5.4) (2019-03-10) I will no longer be actively adding features and maintaining [react-grid-gallery](https://github.com/benhowell/react-grid-gallery).
 My online behavioral experiment platform [Psychstudio](https://www.psychstudio.com/) consumes all of my time and I am no longer capable of giving react-grid-gallery the attention it needs.
-A big thanks to [everyone who has contributed](https://github.com/benhowell/react-grid-gallery/blob/master/README.md#acknowledgements) over the last 4 years and thanks to everyone who has downloaded react-grid-gallery (hopefully it has been useful to you).
-I may apply pull requests and such from time to time.
+A big thanks to [everyone who has contributed](https://github.com/benhowell/react-grid-gallery/blob/master/README.md#acknowledgements) over the last 5 years and thanks to everyone who has downloaded react-grid-gallery (hopefully it has been useful to you).

 ## Live Demo & Examples